-Abstracts are due Monday, June 17, 2013.
+Abstracts are due Thursday, June 26, 2014.

 Share your research in a small, relaxed environment and receive valuable feedback from the expert faculty and peers.

-Travel awards will be given to 14 individuals (students, trainees and selected junior faculty) who submit outstanding abstracts for poster presentation as determined by the conference organizing committee.
+Travel awards will be given to 18 individuals (students, trainees and selected junior faculty) who submit outstanding abstracts for poster presentation as determined by the conference organizing committee.
 Those who receive travel awards are expected to attend the conference and present their poster.
 Nonmember trainees may submit a membership application with their conference registration in order to qualify for the complimentary registration fee.

-Hotel reservation deadline is July 25, 2013.
+Hotel reservation deadline is Friday, July 25, 2014.

-Chicago, IL 60601
+Chicago, IL 60611

-Toll Free: 1-402-592-6464
+Toll Free: 1-800-628-2112

 The AGA Institute is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education to physicians.

-The AGA Institute designates this live activity for a maximum of 14 AMA PRA Category 1 Credits™.
+The AGA Institute designates this live activity for a maximum of 12 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.